 2,803 (calories in) – 2,581 (total calories) = 222 (a calories surplus).

 If my goal was to lose weight, I didn’t achieve it on August 11th.
 I would have had to eat less or move more to hit my -500 calorie target.
-Fortunately, my goal was to maintain or gain weight so this is right on target.

-4. Helpful Calorie Guidelines
+4. Important Calorie Guidelines

 We repeat: If you eat too few calories you will not lose weight.